kolotyluk/kolotyluk.github.io/opinions/Cucumber.md

       1. involving developers, testers, product managers, etc. into the situation,
       2. requiring more files, requiring more configuration
    2. We need to
+      1. Create a Cucumber Test Runner class to guide tools like the `maven-surefire-plugin`, the JUnit 5 Framework, etc.
-      1. Create `.feature` files using [Gherkin] that define the various *scenarios* for our features
+      2. Create `.feature` files using [Gherkin] that define the various *scenarios* for our features
-      2. Create `step` packages in our tests (convention over configuration)
+      3. Create `step` packages in our tests (convention over configuration)
-      3. Create `step` classes for our *features* that define the behavioural tests
+      4. Create `step` classes for our *features* that define the behavioural tests
-      4. Use the same language, the same strings, in our *test* files as in our *feature* files
+      5. Use the same language, the same strings, in our *test* files as in our *feature* files
+         - in software, this is always a risk in coordinating duplicate information/knowledge in multiple places

 ## Friction